Sausalito, California: Postwar years

+Following World War II, the Marinship Shipyards site owner, Donlon Arques, a wealthy inland cattle ranch owner, who preferred hanging out in the junkyard, did basically nothing with the property and let nature take its course.

+"People drifted in.
+The curious, the disenfranchised, bohemians...
+The shipyard was a treasure trove of junk, boats and barges in all possible conditions, a still-functioning marine ways.
+In the eyes of the square, "normal" Americans, it was a mess.
+To the creative, i.e., "abnormal" brain, it was a wonderland of seemingly unlimited potential."

-Following World War II, a lively waterfront community grew out of the abandoned shipyards.
+A lively waterfront community grew out of the abandoned shipyards.
 By the late 1960s at least three houseboat communities occupied the waterfront along and adjacent to Sausalito's shore.
 Beginning in the 1970s, an intense struggle erupted between houseboat residents and developers, dubbed the "Houseboat Wars".
 Forced removals by county authorities and sabotage by some on the waterfront characterized this struggle.
 This long fight pitted the waterfront against the "Hill People" – the rich on the hill looking down on the waterfront.
 Today three houseboat communities still exist — Galilee Harbor in Sausalito, Waldo Point Harbor and the Gates Cooperative, just outside the city limit.

-In 1965, the City of Sausalito sued the County of Marin and a private developer for illegally zoning 2000 acre of land to build a city named Marincello adjacent to Sausalito.
+In 1965, the City of Sausalito sued the County of Marin and a developer from Bridgeport, Connecticut named Thomas Frouge for illegally zoning 2000 acre of land to build a city named Marincello adjacent to Sausalito.
 The city won the lawsuit in 1970, and the land was transferred as open space to the Golden Gate National Recreation Area.
 In 1997, The New York Times compared Sausalito to Devonport in Auckland due to its setting and scenery.

+In 1972, restaurateur and former San Francisco madam Sally Stanford was elected mayor of the town.